Ice Breakers. Team Builders. Structured Adult Activities.

 Each person gets 5 to 7 minutes to demonstrate a skill, or if it’s a large group, you can place individuals in breakouts.
 You can make this for fun (to get to know team members, with a little creative video placement let them demonstrate their hobbies, a watercolor technique, how to change a bike tire, a dance move).

 For work-related topics, consider a Skills Share, where team members discuss what they recently learned, such as:

-Some team building games for remote workers require advance preparation; this one is simple: the leader sets up a playlist, and everyone turns up the volume and gets dancing!
+Some remote team building games require advance preparation; this one is simple: the leader sets up a playlist, and everyone turns up the volume and gets dancing!

 We hosted one at our last holiday party—it was exhilarating and involved dancing dogs and caffeinated Workplaceless team members bopping along to some ’80s Christmas beats.
 Not to mention it had us up and moving at our desks.

 Managing virtual teams requires leaders to possess a certain amount of self-awareness and vulnerability to build trust within a team.
 Bobbi Block is an improv pro, and works as a communication skills consultant with Ivy League universities and Fortune 500 companies.
 She shares that improvisers and actors know to be honest, open, and vulnerable, which is the best way to engage an audience: